Frequently Asked Questions

 Is there a free plan?

 Yes.
-Screenza offers a free tier that includes 1 screen along with monthly AI image credits, menu parses, and storage.
+Screenza offers a free tier that includes 1 screen along with monthly image credits, menu parses, and storage.
+AI video generation and your-own-video uploads are available on paid plans only.
 The free plan displays a small Screenza watermark on your screens.
 Upgrade to any paid plan to remove it and unlock more resources.

 See the pricing page for the full plan comparison and exact resource limits per tier.